Creative Writing - Poetry

 Repeats available for credit: 0

 Focuses on the writing and submitting of poetry for class discussion and analysis in a workshop setting.
 Introduces the techniques, structures, and styles of established poets.
-Prerequisites: WR 115 and RD 115 or equivalent placement test scores.
+Prerequisite/concurrent: WR 121.
 Audit available.

 Upon successful completion of this course, students will be able to: